langeti/langeti.github.io/index.md

 In addition to this testing portal, we will record the “pecha kucha” talks, which will be added to the permanent workshop webpage.
 These talks will serve as a roadmap and  archive of emerging  ideas in software testing.
 We will add an editorial note of the workshop summarizing the main discussions (together with a detailed discussions memoir) of the workshop.

-## Publicity Plans
----
-The publicity strategy for the workshop will be based on an online strategy sharing the information, calls and important dates of the workshop through different local and international mailing lists.
-Moreover, we will focus on having a presence in social media outlets, and landing pages for the workshop’s web page linked from our institution’s website.
-As this will be the first edition of the workshop we expect to have 7 to 15 submissions, with an expected workshop attendance of 25+ people open to all conference participants.

 ## Organizers Bio
 ---